briankoser/sfc-listeners-guide/episodes/0184-ben-affleck-is-batman-and-other-news.md

   <q class="matt">Take that, {% work "Avatar!" %}</q>
 </div>

-Matt Damon is in Interstellar <q class="archivist inline">Did Matt forget?
-IIRC he's surprised when Damon shows up in the movie.</q>
+Matt Damon is in Interstellar {% arc %}Did Matt forget?
+IIRC he's surprised when Damon shows up in the movie.{% endarc %}

-Stan Lee Quote of the Week: Stan sings his own version of Yankee Doodle about Geeks <q class="archivist inline">Painful.</q>
+Stan Lee Quote of the Week: Stan sings his own version of Yankee Doodle about Geeks {% arc %}Painful.{% endarc %}

 Take That, Science: scientists say they found key to actual warp drive